goxrp/ripple-network/README.md

 [![Docs][docs-godoc-svg]][docs-godoc-url]
 [![License][license-svg]][license-url]

-This package provides a list of public Rippled servers.
+This package provides a list of public Rippled servers and Gateways.

+## Gateways

+Known gateways are listed in the [`gateways.json`](gateways.json).
+This is is built from online sources and periodically updated with AccountRoot info using the script in [`cmd/build_gateways_data/main.go`](cmd/build_gateways_data/main.go).

 ## Servers